stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 In other cases (e.g. WalletConnect), the namespace may already be given by meta-data (e.g. a `chainId` field) and can be omitted.
 On the predominant `StacksProvider` global object, the methods can be used without a namespace, but wallets may add namespaced aliases for convenience.

-#### Common definitions
+#### Transaction method general params

-The following definitions can be used in multiple methods (mainly for transfer and transaction methods).
+The following definitions can be used in the transaction methods.

 `params`